stellarsquall/terraform-sample/terraform-getting-started.md

 $ terraform init
 ```

-You should check for any errors in the output.
+Check for any errors in the output.
 If `init` ran successfully, provision the resource with the `apply` command.

 ```shell
 $ terraform apply